Ultimate Salkantay Trek to Machu Picchu Packing List 2023

 Quick dry towel

-The temperatures can get pretty cvold at night, so it's important to have good sleeping bags, rated -10°C. They also come in different sizes, so you can find one that's just right for you.
+The temperatures can get pretty cold at night, so it's essential to have good sleeping bags, rated at -10°C. They also come in different sizes, so you can find one that's just right for you.
 And if you're worried about packing too much, don't worry - most sleeping bags can be easily rolled up and stored in a backpack.
-You can also rent from us down-filled sleeping bags.
+You can also rent us down-filled sleeping bags.

 Thermarets inflable mattress are good option.

-We provide plastic ponchos during the trek; these ponchos are reusable; make sure you return them after the trek and do not throw away.
+We provide plastic ponchos during the trek; these are reusable; make sure you return them after the tour and do not throw them away.

 Toiletries for Salkantay Trek